misee/DMGame/README.md

 * Playable only one machine (No client server yet)
 * Only AvX gameplay
 * Card and dice information will come from a file not a database yet
-* Using TDD for development
-* Using small classes and functions
-* Only unit tests first